cantorandball/fatwatch/README.md

  - Hit the green 'Play' button, and choose your running Android watch emulator.
 If this isn't running, you can launch one here.
  - That's it!
 With any luck, the C&B logo should slide coyly in from the right.

+## Connecting to an Android Wear device for the first time:
+ - Enable debugging on phone and watch
+ - Connect via Wear app on phone
+ - Plug phone into development machine
+ - Run these commands:

+   $ adb forward tcp:4444 localabstract:/adb-hub
+   $ adb connect localhost:4444
+   connected to localhost:4444

+*Authorise on watch, select 'Always for this computer'*

+To check:
+   $ adb devices
+   localhost:4444	device

+ - If you don't see 'connected to localhost:4444' then disconnect, reconnect, and try accepting debugging again.